deltachat/deltachat-desktop/README.md

 ### From Source <a id="source"></a>

 > ⚠ This is mostly for development purposes, this won't install/integrate deltachat into your system.
-> So unless you know what you are doing, we recomment to stick to the methods above if possible.
+> So unless you know what you are doing, we recommend to stick to the methods above if possible.

 ```sh
 # Get the code